-- Residential and small commercial capacity less than or equal to 100kVA - Commercial capacity between 100-300kVA - Large commercial and industrial capacity greater than 300kVA
+- Residential and small commercial capacity less than or equal to 100kVA - Medium commercial capacity between 101-300kVA - Large commercial and industrial capacity greater than 300kVA

-An overview of the current price structure and price components for each customer group is provided in Table 3 and Table 4.
+An overview of the current price structure and price components for each customer group is provided in the tables below.
 More detail on each customer group is provided in Section 6.

-Residential and Small Commercial pricing structures (<=100kVA)
+Residential and Small Commercial Pricing Structures (≤100kVA)